 Jeff joined Watsi on April 15th, 2013.
-One year ago, Jeff became the 5156th member to automatically support a new Watsi patient every month.
-Since then, 874 more people have become monthly donors!
-Jeff's most recent donation traveled 8,500 miles to support Veronica, a baby from Kenya, to fund a colostomy closure for her birth anomaly.
+Two years ago, Jeff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeff's most recent donation traveled 1,900 miles to support Carlens, a three-year-old boy from Haiti, to fund heart surgery and grow up healthy.

 Jeff has funded healthcare for 50 patients in 10 countries.